telerik/ajax-docs/general-information/troubleshooting/design-time-troubleshooting.md

 * Bin-deploy the design-time assembly

-	This solution would work only in case you have **not installed** Telerik® UI for ASP.NET Ajax using the provided setup program.
+	This solution would work only in case you have **not installed** Telerik® UI for ASP.NET AJAX using the provided setup program.
 Assemblies installed by a setup program cannot be removed from GAC until the program is uninstalled.This approach is suitable when using only the dll-s from a zip (be that a hotfix or latest internal build).

 	1. Remove Telerik.Web.Design.dll from the GAC (this would fail if you have installed RadCotnrols for ASP.NET Ajax via the installer)